Phone Numbers

 Stroke Care Quality Initiatives

-Lexington Medical Center has received the American Heart Association’s GOLD PLUS Get With The Guidelines® Stroke award along with Target Stroke Honor Roll ELITE for our commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines.
+In July 2024, Lexington Medical Center received the American Heart Association’s GOLD PLUS Get With The Guidelines® Stroke award along with Target Stroke Honor Roll ELITE and Target Type 2 Diabetes Honor Roll for our commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines.
 We join only a handful of other hospitals in the state in achieving this recognition level.

-To be recognized with this prestigious award, hospitals must meet quality measures developed to reduce the time between the patient’s arrival at the hospital and treatment with tPA, the only drug approved by the U.S. Food and Drug Administration to treat ischemic stroke.
+To be recognized with this prestigious award, hospitals must meet quality measures developed to reduce the time between the patient’s arrival at the hospital and treatment with TNK.
 The criteria to achieve this level of designation include: door to needle times within 60 minutes for at least 85% of applicable patients.
-By meeting the aggressive target criteria for door to tPA administration, our Stroke team has demonstrated its highest commitment to the stroke population through rapid diagnosis and initiating treatment to those presenting to the Emergency department.
+By meeting the aggressive target criteria for door to administration, our Stroke team has demonstrated its highest commitment to the stroke population through rapid diagnosis and initiating treatment to those presenting to the Emergency department.

 Target Stroke Metrics